-Adult male is small with a dark gray head with a white crescent, a light blue patch on the forewing and a greenish speculum (a colorful wing patch).
-Female is brown with yellow legs, a dark eye line and a whitish spot between the bill and the eye.
-The female’s blue wing patches and gray-brown speculum separate it from the female green-winged teal, which lacks the blue wing patch, has a green speculum, and lacks the white between bill and eye.
+The blue-winged teal adult male is small with a dark gray head with a white crescent, a light blue patch on the forewing, and a greenish speculum (wing patch).
+Female is brown with yellow legs, a dark eye line, and a whitish spot between the bill and the eye.
+The female’s blue wing patches, gray-brown speculum, and undertail coverts that are darker and heavily spotted separate it from the female green-winged teal, which lacks the blue wing patch, has a green speculum, lacks the white between bill and eye, and has whitish undertail coverts.
 Males make high peeps, females high-pitched quacks.

 Similar species: The cinnamon teal is a rare (west) or casual (east) migrant and accidental winter resident in Missouri.
 Males are almost entirely cinnamon colored.
 Females are browner than female blue-winged teal and lack the dark eye line and white spot between bill and eye.

 Length: 16 inches (tip of bill to tip of tail).